morganmueller/Internet-Geographies/README.md

 ## Section - A Tangible Internet
 ### Week 1 – Course Introductions and Overview (**ONLINE**)
 #### Monday, January 24th

 * Introduction to the course
-* Choose Presentation Groups
+* Choose discussion readings
 * In class exercise

 __ASSIGNED__